13 Ways to Promote Your YouTube Channel Without MoneyMarch 28, 2018

 - About page

-Make sure you add the keywords in a natural way and maintain the readability of the text.
-Don’t stuff the content with tons of keywords just so to have them because this approach doesn’t work.
-YouTube can detect when you stuff your videos with keywords and will close your account for doing so.
+Make sure you add the keywords in a natural way while maintaining the readability of the text.
+Don't stuff the content with tons of keywords thinking you'll get better chances at ranking.
+YouTube can detect when you stuff videos with keywords and will even close your account for doing so.

 Having the videos properly optimized is a must for any YouTube channel and it should be your main concern.
 Learn how to optimize your videos to rank high in search results before you promote your YouTube channel through other means.